AdobeDocs/adobeio-auth/JWT/JWT.md

 aud |	*Required*.
 The audience for the token, in the format: https://ims-na1.adobelogin.com/c/**api_key**.
 Configured claims | Required.
 The API-access claim configured for your organization: https://ims-na1.adobelogin.com/s/ent_dataservices_sdk.

-**Algorithm**: **RS256** (RSA Signature with SHA-256) is an asymmetric algorithm, and it uses a public/private key pair: the identity provider has a private (secret) key used to generate the signature, and the consumer of the JWT gets a public key to validate the signature.
-Since the public key, as opposed to the private key, doesn’t need to be kept secured, most identity providers make it easily available for consumers to obtain and use (usually through a metadata URL).

 The following is a sample payload to be signed and encoded.

 ```json